 Turmeric is the main spice in yellow curry, giving it its warm flavor and golden coloring.
 Ongoing research suggests that turmeric may have extensive health benefits as well.
 Grown for its root, it’s much like ginger.
 And here’s the cool thing about it: growing turmeric is easy.

-Admittedly, finding the roots might be harder than actually growing it.
+Admittedly, finding the roots might be harder than learning how to grow turmeric.
 Fresh turmeric — here it’s called ‘olena — is pretty readily available at our farmers markets.
 If you live in a cooler region, you might have better luck checking Asian supermarkets.
-It’s also available to order online
+It’s also available to order online.

 Wash the soil away from the roots and store in a cool, dry place.
 You’ll replant some of those rhizomes to start fresh plants.
 If the tubers start to sprout in storage, plant them as described above.